Dynamic Appointment Scheduling: Discussion

 \section{Discussion}

 \tred{In this section we reflect on two relevant aspects of our approach.
-The first is related to its {\it robustness}: what is the impact of replacing general distributions by their phase-type counterparts (with the same mean and SCV, that is).
+The first is related to its {\it robustness}: what is the impact of replacing general distributions by their phase-type counterparts (\tredd{i.e., phase-type distributions with the same mean and SCV}).
 The second relates to an attempt to substantially reduce the computation times needed, by ignoring a part of the cost function (the so-called {\it value-to-go}).}